simula67/meeting-auto-attender/README.md

 # Pre-Requirements

-1. Zoom, WebEx apps
+1. Zoom, WebEx, MS Teams apps
-2. Web browser (chrome, firefox.
-Make sure it has pop-up enabled to open Zoom app)
+2. Web browser (Chrome, Firefox etc. Make sure it has pop-up enabled to open Zoom app)
 3. Python - Download and install from https://www.python.org/downloads/

 # Steps to use